MayaFlux Technical Documentation

 Licensed under GPL-3.0 | View License

-Note: This document describes architectural patterns developed over 6 months of research.
+Note: This document describes architectural patterns developed over 8 months of research.
 Implementation details are simplified for clarity.
-Full source code available at github.com/MayaFlux/MayaFlux (private during development).
+Full source code available at github.com/MayaFlux/MayaFlux (pre alpha state until January 2026).

 Abstract

-This document presents the architectural foundations, implementation strategies, and paradigm shifts that enable truly digital-first creative computation.
+This document presents the architectural foundations, implementation strategies, and paradigm shifts that enable truly digital-first creative computation across both audio and visual processing domains.

 Table of Contents